bytecodealliance/component-docs/component-model/src/language-support/rust.md

 }
 ```

 As the import is unfulfilled, the `calculator.wasm` component could not run by itself in its current form.
-To fulfill the `add` import, so that only `calculate` is exported, you would need to [compose the `calculator.wasm` with some `exports-add.wasm` into a single, self-contained component](../creating-and-consuming/composing.md), or use the [wac CLI](../creating-and-consuming/composing.md#composing-components-with-the-wac-cli).
+To fulfill the `add` import, so that only `calculate` is exported, you would need to [compose the `calculator.wasm` with some `exports-add.wasm` into a single, self-contained component](../creating-and-consuming/composing.md).

-If you use the wac CLI, the following wac file would grab the bytecode alliance components ([adder-component](https://preview.wa.dev/component-book:adder-component) and [calculator-component](https://preview.wa.dev/component-book:calculator-component)) that implement each of the WIT interfaces ([adder](https://preview.wa.dev/component-book:adder) and [calculator](https://preview.wa.dev/component-book:calculator)).
+If you use the wac CLI, the following wac file would grab the bytecode alliance components ([adder-component](https://wa.dev/component-book:adder-component) and [calculator-component](https://wa.dev/component-book:calculator-component)) that implement each of the WIT interfaces ([adder](https://wa.dev/component-book:adder) and [calculator](https://wa.dev/component-book:calculator)).

 ```
 // composition.wac